Chris-AS1/restaurant-management-proj/README.md

 # Restaurant-Management Project
 Full stack application with the goal of handling booking/management of restaurant orders.
 Backend was built on top of node/express.
 Frontend was built with Angular and then served with nginx.
+More informations on other READMEs.

 ## Docker Deployment
 A `docker-compose.yml` file is provided.
 Before launching it the environment files have to be filled correctly and both `backend` and `frontend` have to be built.